Open Source Drug Discovery: Funding

 The core funding of OSDD is from the Government of India.
-For the period of September 2008 to March 2012, Government of India had earmarked Rs 45.96 crores (about $12 million) for the project.
+For the period of September 2008 to March 2012, the Government of India had earmarked Rs 45.96 crores (about $12 million) for the project.
 The funds are used for funding the scientific projects, setting up infrastructure, and supporting ongoing activities of the project.
-Up to 2012, OSDD was a project under ‘National Laboratories Scheme’ of CSIR.
+Up to 2012, OSDD was a project under 'National Laboratories Scheme' of CSIR.
 For the 12th five-year plan during 2013-2017, the planning commission has approved the continuation of OSDD as a part of Scheme for Open Innovation of CSIR.

 Achievements

 OSDD is joined by 7,500 registered participants from different parts of the world.
 There are about 110 research projects being carried out.
 The collaborative work has identified more than 60 potential drug targets of M. tuberculosis.
 There are seven targets that are being examined.
 The first international publication of the consortium was in 2009 on the integrative genomics map of M. tuberculosis.
 Since then more than a dozen of research are published.
 OSDD currently operates the OSDD Chemistry outreach programme (OSDDChem).
 Under this system, students are trained in synthetic chemistry and the compounds synthesized in the universities, institutes and colleges in OSDDChem centres are submitted to the OSDDChem database and sent to CSIR-CDRI.
 These molecules are then taken up for screening at CSIR-CDRI for anti-TB and anti-malarial activity.